UCSD-SEELab/iotsim-validation/rpi-broker/README.md

    mosquitto /home/pi/iotsim-validation/rpi-broker/mosquitto-wlan0.conf -p 61613 -v
    ```

-2. Power up all ESP8266s.
+2. Power up/reset all ESP8266s.
 Check on Pi broker to ensure that every ESP is ready.

 3. Start the experiment by running script: